Switzerland, other neutral locations emerge as potential Trump-Kim Jong Un summit sites

 Breaking News Emails

-Bloomberg News reported Wednesday that in addition to Pyongyang and Beijing, Panmunjom — the site of the 1953 armistice Korean War signing — had also been ruled out, and that Sweden was another neutral location currently under consideration.
+Bloomberg News reported Wednesday that in addition to Pyongyang and Beijing, Panmunjom — the site of the 1953 signing of the Korean War armistice — had also been ruled out, and that Sweden was another neutral location currently under consideration.

 Trump said on Tuesday that his administration was exploring five locations ahead of the proposed summit, which is on track to take place in late May or early June.